 Tax-free Savings Bond interest

 Interest earned on Series EE or Series I Savings Bonds issued after 1989 can be tax-free if the bond is redeemed and used to pay for qualified college tuition and fees.
 For 2017, this tax break begins to phase out at $117,250 of modified adjusted gross income (MAGI) for married joint filers ($78,150 for single taxpayers).
-The tax-free Savings Bond provision cannot be used for expenses that are used to claim other educational tax breaks such as the American Opportunity or Lifetime Learning credits.
+The tax-free Savings Bond provision cannot be used for the same expenses that are used to claim other educational tax breaks such as the American Opportunity or Lifetime Learning credits.

 TurboTax can help you take advantage of a wide variety of tax breaks on college costs.